sasa0112/final-part-POEWEB/README.md

 - Enhanced mobile menu animation and accessibility

  Fixed
-- Resolved "Uncaught Error at main.js:1:1"
+- solved "Uncaught Error at main.js:1:1"
 - Corrected missing error messages on contact form

-4. Part 3 – JavaScript and Interactivity
+4. Part 3 –
+    JavaScript and Interactivity

 Part 3 introduced JavaScript to make the website more interactive and user-friendly.